 A study in 2014 in the US found a link between fish consumption and volumes of brain parts which deal with memory and cognition.
 It also revealed that people who eat fish regularly are more likely to have a higher education.

 In the UK and other Christian countries, fish is traditionally eaten on Fridays.
 So, it’s good idea to add one more fish day in your weekly diet.
-Unfortunately, fish and chips are not as effective as baked or boiled fish, because, not only is it much higher in calories, fatty acids are destroyed by the high heat of frying.
+Unfortunately, fish and chips are not as effective as baked or boiled fish, because, not only it’s much higher in calories, fatty acids are destroyed by the high heat of frying.

 In contrast, in Japan, a survey conducted in October in 2017 found that 58.8% of Japanese adults eat fish more than twice a week.
 The survey also revealed that 65.1% of the people who eat fish more than twice a week consider themselves as healthy, compared to 50.2% of the people who eat fish less than once a week.